undergroundwires/CEH-in-bullet-points/chapters/11-firewalls-ids-and-honeypots/evading-ids.md

 - 📝 Designed to create a great deal of log noise in an attempt to blend real attacks with the false
 - Attackers craft packets known to trigger alerts within the IDS, forcing it to generate a large number of false reports
 - Similar to the DoS method is to generate a large amount of alert data that must be logged
-- Make is difficult legitimate attacks and false positives by looking at logs
+- Makes it difficult to differentiate between legitimate attacks and false positives by looking at logs
 - Can even generate false positives specific to an IDS if attacker has knowledge of IDS used.
 - Tools include [inundator](http://inundator.sourceforge.net/): intrusion detection false positives generator.